Your results

 - How to cancel your booking, and our approach to other exam disruptions

-- What resources should you use to prepare?
+- What resources should you use to prepare for PLAB 1?

 - Do you require adjustments to your exam due to a health need?